 Variation in the concrete color is achieved through the variation in the porosity of the concrete.
 Unlike reactive acid stains, colors develop quickly and can be approved on site within minutes of application.
 All of the cleaning and preparation work for water base colors are identical to reactive acid stain described above.

-Application of water based cement colors is usually accomplished with spray equipment.
+Application of water based cement colors can usually be accomplished with spray equipment.
 Best results are obtained through multiple light coats.
-Brushing, ragging, sponging, and mopping will yield one-of-a-kind results that blend colors in uncommon fashion.
-Drips, runs, and errors are not permanent if the water based Eco-Stain does not completely dry.
-For experienced reactive acid stain installers, the most difficult aspect of working with Eco-Stain is that they don’t hiss, smoke, burn, or sting.
-In the absence of those usual elements, an installer wonders how is the color “getting in?”
-The simple answer is that the pigments are fine enough to penetrate the pores of the floor and numerous enough to show color.
+Brushing, ragging, sponging and mopping will yield one-of-a-kind results that blend colors in unusual fashion.
+Drips run, and errors are not permanent if the water based Eco-Stain does not completely dry.
+For experienced reactive acid stain installers, the most challenging aspect of working with Eco-Stain is that they don’t hiss, smoke, burn, or sting.
+In the absence of those common elements, an installer wonders how is the color “getting in?”
+The simple answer is that the pigments are beautiful enough to penetrate the pores of the floor and numerous sufficiently to show color.
 This makes Eco-Stain the preferred LEED and GREEN concrete stain application.

 SureStain, a reactive acid concrete stain, is made to go on “naked” concrete.
 There can be no curing agents or sealers to block the coloring.
 Preparation of the concrete always includes cleaning.
 Many commercial concrete cleaners are suitable and readily available.
 Most cleaners require rinsing or at least mopping until the rinse water is clean.
 For premier cleaning results utilize a black pad on a rotational floor scrubbing machine.
 Although reactive acid stains can be applied on concrete that is not fully cured, the final color will not be achieved until the concrete is fully cured.